NASA-Planetary-Science/sbpy/docs/sbpy/dynamics.rst

    0.01, 0.003 AU
    0.0, 0.000 AU

-Individual syndynes may be retrieved with the :func:`~sbpy.dynamics.syndynes.SynGenerator.syndyne` method and a syndyne index.
+Individual syndynes may also be retrieved directly from the `~sbpy.dynamics.syndynes.SynGenerator` object using the :func:`~sbpy.dynamics.syndynes.SynGenerator.syndyne` method and a syndyne index.
 The index for the syndyne matches the index of the `betas` array, i.e., to get the :math:`\beta=0.1` syndyne from our example:

 .. doctest-requires:: scipy